Please include a phone # in your e-mail so that I can call you.

 Mechanical inspections welcomed...we will deliver to a mechanic of your choice

-Vehicles will often have clean Car-Faxes, but if you check withwww.auto-check.com they can show up frame damaged.
-The frame damage can be very minor and I believe they can be good cars for someone trying to be conservative if the vehicle has been repaired properly and has a considerable discount on the cost.
-However, frame damage could be very major also.
+Vehicles will often have clean Car-Faxes, but if you check withwww.auto-check.com they can show up structural damaged.
+The structural damage can be very minor and I believe they can be good cars for someone trying to be conservative if the vehicle has been repaired properly and has a considerable discount on the cost.
+However, structural damage could be very major also.
 I suggest that the frame be checked by an auto body shop.
-These are also the kind of cars that many dealers are trying to sell and do not acknowledge they have frame damage.
+These are also the kind of cars that many dealers are trying to sell and do not acknowledge they have structural damage.
 Please check my page on Collision Detection Tips.

 "Better a little with righteousness than much gain with injustice."
 Proverbs 16:8